amalog/scratch/syntax/text.md

 math `X = 27*Y + 3`
 ```

 Maybe the benefits aren't substantial enough to justify having this special syntax.
 It's worth considering.

-An end of line string also needs to consider how end of line comments work.
+An end of line string needs to consider how end of line comments work.
 Should the two be unified somehow?
 Semantically an end of line comment and an end of line string are different.
 The former has no influence on execution while the latter does.

+An end of line string needs to consider how isomorphic syntax handles end of line strings and raw strings that happen to conclude at the end of a line.